-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 The details we know about Phase 2

-As of Thursday morning's latest COVID-19 numbers for Virginia, testing remains generally higher across Virginia and the 'percent positivity' rate of how many Virginians are testing positive for COVID-19 has been steadily decreasing over time.
+, testing remains generally higher across Virginia and the 'percent positivity' rate of how many Virginians are testing positive for COVID-19 has been steadily decreasing over time.

 Northam has said that the restrictions established by his administration are "the floor" and that it's up to individual businesses whether they are able to safely reopen and individual regions can request changes if their data is different from the state's overall.

-As of June 4, Virginia has 47,856 total cases of COVID-19, including confirmed lab tests and clinical diagnoses, with 1,445 total deaths and 4,957 cumulative hospitalizations.
+, including confirmed lab tests and clinical diagnoses, with 1,445 total deaths and 4,957 cumulative hospitalizations.

-According to the Virginia Hospital & Healthcare Association, there are currently 1,266 Virginians hospitalized with either confirmed COVID-19 tests or pending COVID-19 test results and 6,284 patients who were hospitalized and have recovered.
+, there are currently 1,266 Virginians hospitalized with either confirmed COVID-19 tests or pending COVID-19 test results and 6,284 patients who were hospitalized and have recovered.

 In general, over the past three weeks, test results have yielded lower daily case totals and increased testing, showing the "curve" of Virginia cases moving downward.